yaKostin/Camel-Spit-Run-game/README.md

 -down track = touch on track, keys: f, s, Down;
 -jump = touch on jump button, key: space;
 -spit = touch on spit button, key: enter.

+##Statistics
+-initially given 100 points;
+-with every 30 frames games added 1 point;
+-for the collision with the tourist subtracted 45 points;
+-for shooting the tourist added 45 * (spitting distance of the flight);